yongchaofan/FLTerm/docs/index.md

 ## Documentation

 > ### Making connections
-> A connection dialog will popup at the start of tinyTerm2, simply choose the protocol, type in port and ip address/hostname then press enter to make a connection.
+> A connection dialog will popup at the start of FLTerm, simply choose the protocol, type in port and ip address/hostname then press enter to make a connection.
 Each time a connection is make using dialog, an entry will be added to the Term menu, simply select the menu entry to make the same connection again.
 Six types of connections are supported: shell, serial, telnet, ssh, sftp and netconf, except that sandboxed Apple store app will block shell execution.
 >
 > Once a connection is made, any key press will be transmitted to remote host, with response from host displayed in the terminal, most vt100/xterm escape sequences are supported, enough to work normally for top, vi, vttest etc.
 >